spsquared/SPARK_Future-Engineers_2023/ALGORITHM.md

 Results:

-The Wall Lines are the pink lines on the image.
-The shaded white area are the wall heights.
+The wall lines are the pink lines on the image.
+The white shaded areas are the wall heights.

 | Left camera                                                    | Right camera                                                     |
 | -------------------------------------------------------------- | ---------------------------------------------------------------- |
 | ![Left Contours and Wall Lines](./img/docs/filteredAllLeft.png) | ![Right Contours and Wall Lines](./img/docs/filteredAllRight.png) |

+*Note: The wall lines in the SPARK Control panel do not perfectly align with the actual locations of the lines due to offsets added to the wall search code.
+They are still representative of the walls, though.*

 ***